 o.48.
 1. The programme of fencing events at the Olympic Games currently comprises ten events.
 Any change in the number of events must be approved by the Congress.

-2. The programme of the Open World Fencing Championships comprises twelve events, six individual and six team — male foil, female foil, male épée, female épée, male sabre and female sabre.
+2. The programme of the Senior World Fencing Championships comprises twelve events, six individual and six team — male foil, female foil, male épée, female épée, male sabre and female sabre.

 3. The programme of the Junior and Cadet World Fencing Championships comprises twelve individual events (six junior and six cadet), and six junior team events — at male foil, female foil, male épée, female épée, male sabre and female sabre.
 These begin with the cadet events, followed by the individual junior events and lastly the junior team events.